awesome-global-contributions/awesome-global-contributions/CONTRIBUTING.md

     is English, this list hosts projects from everywhere in the world.
     List all languages that the project's company communicates in.
     (It's not necessary that the code is written in that language)
+- `otherLinks`: Object with `name`, `description` and `link`.
+    If you have any other interesting links relating to the project that do not fit into any of the other fields, feel free to add them here.

 ### Example based on this project